slowernews/wisdom-tldr/README.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

-> *'If you concentrate on what you don’t have, you will never, ever have enough. -- Oprah Winfrey*
+> *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

 > *'Birthdays, Anniversaries, New Years are all special.
 Always leave a year better than you started it.'*